Critical-Social-Epi/cserc-website/content/_index.md

 action_label: Read More &rarr;
 action_link: /project
 action_type: text
-description: The Critical Social Epidemiology Research Collaborative (CSE), in the Department of Epidemiology at Columbia University's Mailman School of Public Health, studies why and how socio-economic arrangements influence health.
-Our research concerns intersecting systems of racialized, political-economic domination, exploitation, and oppression.
-Currently, CSE's work focuses on the collateral public health consequences of mass criminalization, mass incarceration, and the school-to-prison pipeline, and how the division and structure of labor influence mental health and substance use.
-CSE is led by [Seth J. Prins](/people/seth), PhD MPH, Assistant Professor of Epidemiology and Sociomedical Sciences.
+description: The Critical Social Epidemiology Research Collaborative (CSE) is led by [Seth J. Prins](/people/seth), PhD MPH, Assistant Professor of Epidemiology and Sociomedical Sciences at Columbia University's Mailman School of Public Health.
+We study how political-economic arrangements, power relations, racialized class conflict, and various forms of social control affect population health.
+Our research concerns intersecting systems of racialized domination, exploitation, and oppression.
+Currently, CSE's work focuses on the 1) collateral public health consequences of mass criminalization, mass incarceration, and the school-to-prison pipeline, and 2) how the division and structure of labor influence mental health and substance use.
 image_left: false
 images:
 - img/home.png